-In April 2008, the Ontario Ministry of Health and Long-Term Care's Performance Improvement and Compliance Branch approved funding to continue this initiative under the management of the Registered Nurses' Association of Ontario (RNAO).
+In April 2008, the Ontario Ministry of Health and LTC's Performance Improvement and Compliance Branch approved funding to continue this initiative under the management of the Registered Nurses' Association of Ontario (RNAO).
 The Initiative supports LTC Homes in adopting evidence-based practices that support systematic and consistent approaches to providing quality care for residents.

 All LTC Homes are encouraged to get involved!
 Benefits of this initiative include: